microsoft/moaw/workshops/serverless-overview/workshop.md

 ### Add an API

 At this point you have the first sceneario quite complete.
-The last things you need to add is an API to upload the audio file to your storage account.
+The last thing you need to add is an API to upload the audio file to your storage account.
 For this step you will use `Azure Functions`.

-VS CODE + HTTP Trigger

 Make sure to create one Azure Function with:
 - The `Linux` Operating System